 An elderly personal alarm with automatic fall detection can detect a fall and call for help without you needing to push the button.
 This is vital is you are unconscious or immobile following a sudden illness or a fall.
 The call will automatically go through to either your nominated contacts or a SureSafe operator, depending on which service you have chosen.
 You will be able to get the help you need fast, even if you are unable to press the button.

-If you're living with arthritis, you know that the condition can make everyday tasks difficult.
+If you're an elderly person living with arthritis, you know that the condition can make everyday tasks difficult.
 But there are many ways to manage your arthritis and improve your day-to-day life.

 From eating foods that may help to reduce inflammation to using gadgets to help with day-to-day chores, there are a wide range of things that you can do to make life a little easier if you suffer with arthritis.